sapcc/terraform-provider-ccloud/website/docs/index.html.markdown

 tenant/project UUID.
 You must make sure you specify the full and complete endpoint URL for this to work.

-The service keys are the standard service entries used in the Converged Cloud Identity/Keystone service catalog.
+The service keys are the standard service entries used in the SAP Cloud Infrastructure Identity/Keystone service catalog.
 This provider supports:

 * `arc`: Arc / Arc v1